Running a startup can sometimes feel like one of those 10,000-piece jigsaws.

 There are so many puzzle pieces to slot together—but you have to find the right ones first.
 You’ve got product development and marketing, hiring great employees, and even securing office space.

-You can do none of that without the right finance.
-There are thankfully a lot more options for small business financing in 2022.
+You can't do any of that without the right finance.
+There are thankfully a lot more options for small business financing in 2023.
 Among the most common is a startup business loan.

-In this startup guide, we’ll cover many loan options, mention some of the main lenders, and help you understand what to look for when evaluating your loan options.
+In this startup guide, we’ll cover many loan options, mention some of the main lenders, and help you understand the most common startup business loan requirements.

 To start, we’ll dive into what startup business loans are and give a quick primer on some of the most popular choices available.
 But for deeper dives into each, check out our articles on: